Rembert Dodoens: Cruydeboeck

 Rather than the traditional method of arranging the plants in alphabetical order, the Cruydeboeck divided the plant kingdom into six groups (Deel), based on their properties and affinities.
 It treated in detail especially the medicinal herbs, which made this work, in the eyes of many, a pharmacopoeia.
 This work and its various editions and translations became one of the most important botanical works of the late 16th century, part of its popularity being his use of the vernacular rather than the commonly used Latin.

+Translations

-The Cruydeboeck was translated first into French in 1557 by Charles de L'Ecluse (Histoire des Plantes), and into English (via L'Ecluse) in 1578 by Henry Lyte (A new herbal, or historie of plants), and later into Latin in 1583 (Stirpium historiae pemptades sex).
+The Cruydeboeck was translated first into French in 1557 by Charles de L'Ecluse (Histoire des Plantes), and into English in 1578 by Henry Lyte (via L'Ecluse) (A new herbal, or historie of plants), and later into Latin in 1583 (Stirpium historiae pemptades sex).
 The English version became a standard work in that language.
-In his times, it was the most translated book after the Bible.
+At the time, it was the most translated book after the Bible.
 It became a work of worldwide renown, used as a reference book for two centuries.